|Quick Facts: Cost Estimators|

-Cost estimators work mostly in offices, and some estimators also visit construction sites and factory floors.
-They may sometimes work overtime to meet deadlines.
+Cost estimators work mostly in offices, and some estimators also visit construction sites and factory assembly lines.
+Most work full time.

-Employment of cost estimators is projected to grow 9 percent from 2014 to 2024, faster than the average for all occupations.
-Overall job opportunities should be good as companies require accurate cost estimates to operate efficiently.
+Employment of cost estimators is projected to grow 11 percent from 2016 to 2026, faster than the average for all occupations.
+Overall job opportunities should be good because companies require accurate cost estimates in order to operate profitably.

 Explore resources for employment and wages by state and area for cost estimators.

 Compare the job duties, education, job growth, and pay of cost estimators with similar occupations.